ibm-cloud-docs/cloud-databases/reference-activity-tracker.md

 ### Using the LogDNA Activity Tracker

+You can access Activity Tracker with LogDNA through the _Observability_ tab of your deployment's _Manage_ page.
+The **Manage Activity Tracker** button links to the main list of all Activity Tracker instances in your IBM Cloud account.
+Select the instance where you set your database logs to be forwarded.
+Click **View Activity Tracker** to view the events.

 Once event activity is being forwarded to the service, each event can be expanded to a detailed view by clicking the arrow to the left of the timestamp.

 The LogDNA service offers [searching](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-view_logs#view_logs_step6), [filtering](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-view_logs#view_logs_step5), and [export](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-export#export) of events so you can customize retention for your use-case.